fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 With that in mind, the items investigated for this report are listed below.

+> TODO: review these steps once the sections are written.

 1. The differences between the TensorFlow.js environment and the typical machine learning environment.
 1. How to setup a productive development environment for TensorFlow.js.
 1. What are the differences in the runtime environment, compared to having access to the entire computer's environment.
-1. What are the learning resources to get up to speed quickly, asssuming previous experience with TensorFlow and Keras, but not with Javascript and TensorFlow.js.
+1. What are the learning resources to get up to speed quickly, asssuming previous experience with TensorFlow and Keras, but not with JavaScript and TensorFlow.js.

 The following sections in the report cover each item of the list.